December 8th, 2023

 When actively enrolling a new trial, analyze patterns in I/E criteria failures across each patient population and consider opportunities to amend the protocol.

 While updating eligibility criteria for clinical trials during planning is one of the earliest steps you can take to improve inclusion, you can still be proactive during the recruitment and enrollment stages of a trial.
-Sponsors who use the StudyTeam platform to track recruitment and enrollment progress have access to an I/E Criteria Report that aggregates top reasons for patient ineligibility across all sites for each trial.
+Sponsors who use the StudyTeam platform to track recruitment and enrollment progress have access to an Inclusion and Exclusion Criteria Analysis report that aggregates top reasons for patient ineligibility across all sites for each trial.
 As site teams pre-screen patients, they quickly and easily input de-identified eligibility and demographic information into the StudyTeam platform to generate these sponsor reports.

 Sponsors can filter eligibility criteria data for clinical trials by: